skyizwhite/hsx/README.md

 </div>
 ```

-Elements in HSX are essentially functions, so you can freely compose them and embed CL code to them.
+HSX elements are essentially functions, so you can freely compose them and embed CL code to them.

 ```lisp
 (hsx